thewebguy/bufferapp-php/README.md

 Realistically these methods should be replaced with some sort of abstraction -- pull requests are welcome!

 # License
+Apache-2.0
 Do whatever you like with this.
-Feel free (but not obligated) to [drop me a line](http://kevin.fm) if it helps!
+Feel free (but not obligated) to [drop me a line](http://preilly.me) or the original author [drop kevin a line](http://kevin.fm) if it helps!